9 Lesser Known Places Of Worship In Delhi We're Sure You Haven’t Been To Before!

 Located in Chandni Chowk, Gurudwara Sis Ganj Sahib is made on the exact spot where the ninth Sikh Guru, Guru Tegh Bahadur was mercilessly beheaded on orders by the Mughal Emperor Aurangzeb in 1675!
 As heartbreaking as the story behind this gurdwara is, you can't help but appreciate the beauty of it.
 Head here and pay your respects to the man who died saving and helping his whole community!

 Where | Gurudwara Sis Ganj Sahib - 149, Chandni Chowk Road, Maliwara, Chandni Chowk

 Picture Credits: Rachel Nicole

-Close to the Old Delhi Railway Station, St. Mary’s Church a pretty oasis of tranquillity amidst the never-ending chaos of Delhi!
+Close to the Old Delhi Railway Station, St Mary’s Church is a pretty oasis of tranquillity amidst the never-ending chaos of Delhi!
 Step into this church and be prepared to be transported to another world!
 You’ll see a cave-like structure with a picture of Mother Mary with a platform right in front of it where you can light candles and pray.

 Where | St. Mary’s Church - 2417, Shyama Prasad Mukherji Marg, Katra Ghel, Khari Baoli